Andrettin/Wyrmsun/readme.txt

 - Revamped the Svarinshaug map, so that it now uses data from the Nidavellir map template and is 256x256.
 - Revamped the Tanais map, so that it now uses data from the Earth map template and is 256x256.

+* Miscellaneous
+- Added 1200 as a possible resolution height.

 * Scenarios
 - The "On the Vanaquisl" quest has been moved to the Scenario mode as its own scenario.
+- Added hint to the "The First Dwarves" scenario explaining that stone can be harvested from rock tiles.

 -----------------------------------------------------------------------
 - 2.8.1